IlluviumGame/IIPs/iips/iip-5.md

 ## Simple Summary

-The Sushi team recently listed the ILV token in their MasterChef V1 contract, which made it possible for ILV-ETH SUSHI LP holders to stake their tokens and earn Sushi tokens APY.
-Sushi is now launching their MasterChefV2 contract, which makes many improvements in their Yield system and allows us to develop a Rewarder contract linked to our ILV-ETH MCV2 staking pool and distribute double farming rewards, similar to what [Alchemix](https://alchemixfi.medium.com/farming-with-added-benefits-5a2a10b49719).
+The Sushi team recently listed the ILV token in their MasterChef V1 contract, making it possible for ILV-ETH SUSHI LP holders to stake their tokens and earn Sushi tokens APY.
+Sushi is now launching their MasterChefV2 contract, which makes many improvements in their Yield system and allows us to develop a Rewarder contract linked to our ILV-ETH MCV2 staking pool and distribute double farming rewards, similar to what [Alchemix](https://alchemixfi.medium.com/farming-with-added-benefits-5a2a10b49719) launched last week.

+It's important to note that this will have no impact on the treasuries ILV allocation.
+The left-over ILV from the BLP sale will be dealt with in a separate IIP to be discussed with the council later.

 ## Abstract

-The IIP proposes the creation of the IlluviumRewarder contract and minting 50k sILV.
-The contract will be receiving the sILV to distribute over the period of 90 days to sushi yield farmers, which then can be used for purchasing NFTs in a special collection that will be later available for converting to in-game collectibles.
+This IIP proposes the creation of the IlluviumRewarder contract and minting 50k sILV.
+The contract will be receiving the sILV to distribute over 90 days to sushi yield farmers, which can be used for purchasing NFTs in a unique collection that will be later available for converting to in-game collectibles.

 ## Overview